aws-samples/amazon-guardduty-for-aws-organizations-with-terraform/README.md

 #### Region Selection for enabling GuardDuty
 1) AWS GuardDuty is available in several regions.
 This is obtained as a list via an API call in the Python script.
 2) The Delegated Administrator account has its own list of allowed regions i.e., regions which are not *disabled* and are either opted in by the account owner or opt-in is not required.
 This is obtained as a separate list via another API call.
-3) The intersection of the lists from (2) and (3) provide us with an "allowed list" of regions where GuardDuty can be enabled without errors.
+3) The intersection of the lists from (1) and (2) provide us with an "allowed list" of regions where GuardDuty can be enabled without errors.
 4) There is a configuration field "target_regions" in [configuration.json.sample](configuration.json.sample) which is a comma-separated list of preferred regions where GuardDuty needs to be enabled in the current organization.
 Each region specified in the "target_regions" configuration is compared with the "allowed list" from (3) before proceeding to enable GuardDuty in those preferred regions.

 ##### How to add support for new regions to deploy GuardDuty?